 Following a healthy lifestyle and taking steps to lower your risk for

-If you already have heart disease or other AF risk factors, work with your doctor to manage your condition.
+If you already have heart disease or other AFib risk factors, work with your doctor to manage your condition.
 In addition to adopting the healthy habits above, which can help control heart disease, your doctor may advise you to:

 Source: National Heart, Lung, and Blood Institute; National Institutes of Health; U.S. Department of Health and Human Services.

-Physicians are members of the medical staff at one of Baylor Health Care System's subsidiary, community or affiliated medical centers and are neither employees nor agents of those medical centers, The Heart Hospital Baylor Plano or Baylor Health Care System.
+Physicians are members of the medical staff at one of Baylor Scott & White Health's subsidiary, community or affiliated medical centers and are neither employees nor agents of those medical centers, Baylor Scott & White The Heart Hospital – Plano or Baylor Scott & White Health.